matheus23/irreactive.com/content/power-of-types.md

 # The power of types

-I'll call 'what a function can do' the 'power' of a function - or, because we're looking at their types - the power of a type.
+I'll loosely call 'how much information a function provides to the user' the _power_ of a function - or, because we're looking at their types - the _power of a type_.
+'Power', in the sense of _empowering the user_ of a function.

 Let's go a step back, and use a simpler example: